top of page

 • Find your non-negotiables; the simple things that you just won’t compromise on to help you feel your best.
 Last year I read this great article by Leanne Spence about how to break your big goals into bite-sized objectives.
 I really like this approach because it takes something that feels like a gargantuan task and makes it much more manageable.

 • Set small, achievable goals.
 Meditation has become one of my self-care non-negotiables.
 When I first tried it seven years ago, I couldn't sit down for 20 minutes, without my body and mind wanting to quit.
 On most days I still can't, but starting with just four or five minutes at a time has led me to get better at it.
-Here’s a link to one of my favourite guided meditations.
+Here’s a link to one of my Made by Pure Hands Wind Down Zone Meditations by Shannon Reed.

 • Schedule self-care in your phone or diary.
 There are always going to be things that will fight for your attention, but if manage to find 10mins to scroll through Twitter, Pinterest, TikTok or YouTube, then you know you have time to set aside for your self-care.
 I find if you’ve made an appointment with yourself, you’re more likely to keep it.
 Now even if you don't stick to it, be compassionate with yourself.
 Use your scheduling as a gentle reminder, rather than a way to berate yourself.